Financial-Times/dotcom-page-kit/readme.md

 ## Scope

-Anvil is not a single part but a suite of packages which provide the component pieces required to deliver a reliable production Website.
-Packages can be grouped into 4 categories:
+Anvil is not a single part but a set of packages which provide the different pieces required to deliver a reliable production Website.
+The packages which comprise the Anvil project can be roughly grouped into 4 categories:

-### 1. Compiling client-side code
+### 1. Compiling client-side assets

-Anvil provides a build tool built upon Webpack and Babel which is capable of [transpiling], [bundling], and [optimising] client-side JavaScript code.
-The build tool can be configured and extended to suit your requirements via a [plugin system] and Anvil provides several plugins which can enable support for Sass and PostCSS, code splitting, and more.
+Anvil provides a CLI tool built upon Webpack and Babel which is capable of [transpiling], [bundling], and [optimising] client-side JavaScript code.
+The CLI tool can be configured and extended to suit your requirements via a simple [plugin system] and several plugins are provided which enable support for Sass, code splitting, and more.

 [transpiling]: https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them
 [bundling]: https://nolanlawson.com/2017/05/22/a-brief-and-incomplete-history-of-javascript-bundlers/